vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # Troubleshooting

+For general assistance with installation and setup, check out the B0XX discord (link can be found on [b0xx.com](b0xx.com)).
+People there are pretty friendly and there's usually someone around who can help.

 ## Controller behavior is unexpected, or a specific technique doesn't work
 * Use www.keyboardchecker.com to make sure all of the required keyboard inputs can be recorded simultaneously on your keyboard.
 * Make sure any keys like Shift, Control, Tab, etc have their default behavior disabled in the GUI.